hydroflux/abstractor-ws/BACKLOG.md

 #### Document Class To Do

+- [ ] 'button ids' need to be separate from 'input ids' in 'transform_document_list' functions and 'Document' class
-- [ ] Add 'start_time' as a 'Document' class attribute
+- [ ] Add 'county' to the 'Document' class

 ### Imports To Do